British Insects: the Odonata (Dragonflies and Damselflies)

 Descriptions

-The descriptions were generated from a DELTA database (Dallwitz 1980; Dallwitz, Paine, and Zurcher 1993).
-The bold parts are diagnostic descriptions, generated with the aid of Intkey (Dallwitz et al. 1993).
-They distinguish most taxa in at least one respect from the other taxa.
+The bold parts in the descriptions are diagnostic descriptions, generated with the aid of Intkey (Dallwitz, Paine, and Zurcher 1995, 2000).
+They distinguish most taxa in at least two respects from the other taxa.

 • Aeshna caerulea (Ström, 1783) • Aeshna cyanea (Müller, 1764) • Aeshna grandis (Linnaeus, 1758) • Aeshna isosceles (Müller, 1767) • Aeshna juncea (Linnaeus, 1758) • Aeshna mixta (Latreille, 1804) • Agrion splendens (Harris, 1776) • Agrion virgo (Linnaeus, 1758) • Anax imperator (Leach, 1815)